top of page

 I have had my voice stolen due to being queer, neurodivergent, and traumatized.

-On a societal level, this has meant constant fights against my human rights of getting mental and physical healthcare, the inability of being seen as my gender identity, and the constant battle for creating a space that I can feel able to live in.
+On a societal level, this has meant constant fights for my right to mental and physical healthcare, to be seen as my gender identity, and for creating a space that I can feel able to live in.

 On a personal level, this has meant a million million scars, over 20 suicide attempts, and what I now know to be a borderline personality disorder.